- Quick Answer

 Use Your School’s Prep Time

-The single most reliable path to a first-attempt pass is completing a quality CDL school program that includes structured pre-trip rehearsal, range time on each backing exercise, and supervised road driving.
+The most reliable way to prepare to pass is completing a quality CDL school program that includes structured pre-trip rehearsal, range time on each backing exercise, and supervised road driving.
 If you haven’t enrolled yet, find CDL schools near you in Texas that will prepare you for the skills test specifically — not just get you through classroom hours.

 How to Schedule Your CDL Skills Test in Texas